aufdenpunkt/django-statify/README.md

 `sudo aptitude python-psycopg2` or `sudo aptitude install python-mysql`

-This will install PIL and your database’s driver globally.
+This will your database’s driver globally.

 #### 1.1.2.
 On Mac OS X ####